 The best presenter will be awarded the prestigious Fitzgerald Peel Prize.
 There are also prizes available for the best poster and best student poster.

-The deadline for submissions is Friday 28 July 2017.
+The deadline for submissions is now extended until Wednesday 9 August 2017.

 To find the abstract submission form and more information on how to submit an abstract, please visit the link below.

 To book your place, find out information about submitting an abstract, accommodation, travel and see the full programme please visit the link below.